 Many factors influence current and future student enrollment in the district's three colleges.
-With respect to recent high school graduates, these factors include the size of the high school population, its graduation rates, the share of recent high school graduates who choose community colleges (called the "take rate"), among others.
+With respect to recent high school graduates, these factors include the size of the high school population,

 The County's high school seniors will start declining in 5 years, which directly impacts SMCCCD's enrollment, transfer, FTES, and other areas.
 The California Department of Finance estimated graduation rate for San Mateo County public high schools shows that 8 out of 10 current 12th graders would graduate from high school.
-Combining the projected county public high school enrollments and graduation, a downward trend appears for both enrollments and graduation in the county's public high schools.35
+Combining the projected county public high school enrollments and graduation, a downward trend appears for both enrollments and graduation in the county's public high schools.37

-SMCCCD high school take rate (county public high school graduates enrolling in SMCCCD immediately after graduation) was 25.7% in 2006-2007, representing the lowest of the past three academic years.36
+SMCCCD high school take rate (county public high school graduates enrolling in SMCCCD immediately after graduation) was 25.7% in 2006-2007, representing the lowest of the past three academic years.38